bitmark-inc/docs/pages/learning-bitmark/quick-start/simple-solution-for-node-setup.md

     + Follow the script instruction and select "1) Installation"

 +  After installation:
-    + Execute `docker ps` in your command-line/shell to check if bitmark-node is running
+    + Execute `docker ps` in your command-line/shell to check if bitmark node is running
 ![docker ps result](https://i.imgur.com/l3dF4Hl.jpg)

 ## Using the Management Panel